georgegiam/my-thesis/README.md

 This repository hosts the digital contents of my thesis, including the full text in PDF format, associated datasets, and the source code developed during my research.

 ## Copyright Notice
-© [2025] [George Giamouridis].
+© 2025 George Giamouridis.
 All rights reserved.

-All content in this repository is the intellectual property of [Your Full Name], under the supervision of [Your University/College Name], unless otherwise stated.
+All content in this repository is the intellectual property of George Giamouridis, unless otherwise stated.

 ## License
 ### Thesis Document